Travelling through the Gibb River Road area with dogs

 You may be able to camp at the Pentecost River crossing.
 (You're not supposed to.)
 The locals go fishing and camping there all the time (outside the tourist season...) and we take our dogs.
 Just make sure you keep the dogs away from the water!!!
 Crocs LOVE dogs.

 You can also take the Karunjie Rd/King River Rd from there to Wyndham.
 That's a really nice drive and has some camp sites and good fishing along the King River.
-Digger's Rest Station is in there, which another great place that MAY allow dogs.
+Digger's Rest Station is in there, which is another great place that MAY allow dogs.
 You have to ask.

 You can take the dogs hiking and swimming at Adcock Gorge, and Galvans Gorge should be ok, too.
 (Of course I can't guarantee that nobody will put up "no dogs" signs before June...)